jillmpla/slideware_cosmic_pizza/README.md

 After an initial task walkthrough and **testing with three participants**, I made several changes to improve clarity and usability:

 - **Action buttons resized** – shrunk the purple footer buttons so they look more like true buttons rather than part of the layout.
-- **Pricing transparency** – added pizza prices to the “Create Your Pizza” screen so users could better evaluate their order.
+- **Pricing transparency** – added pizza prices to the "Create Your Pizza" screen, so users could better evaluate their order.
-- **Step-by-step guidance** – added “Step 1, Step 2…” labels in the builder to reinforce the list-builder pattern and guide users incrementally.
+- **Step-by-step guidance** – added "Step 1, Step 2…" labels in the builder to reinforce the list-builder pattern and guide users incrementally.
 - **Confirmation page introduced** – provided an order summary with stepper inputs for adjusting quantity, total price, and an exit option.
 - **Progress indicator refined** – included mini pizza icons with refresh and exit options to show real-time order status.
-- **Improved linking** – added more complete linking between screens (and self-links), so accidental clicks wouldn’t pull users away from the intended flow.
+- **Improved linking** – added more complete linking between screens (and self-links), so accidental clicks wouldn't pull users away from the intended flow.

 ---